Israel's Barak boosts Obama amid U.S. threats on Iran

 "We are trying to establish some confidence on the part of the Israelis that we recognize their concerns and are collaborating with them on addressing them," added Dempsey, who has said there was no guarantee Israel would inform Washington in advance about any sneak attack on Iran.

-Barak said Israeli-U.S. defense coordination was "absolutely fine" and played down tension between Obama and Netanyahu.
+Barak said Israeli-U.S. defence coordination was "absolutely fine" and played down tension between Obama and Netanyahu.

 "They don't have to love each other.
 It's enough that they respect and understand that no one works as if they were alone, in a bubble."